William S. B. Lacy

 William Sterling Byrd Lacy (February 5, 1910December 11, 1978) was an American diplomat who served as the third United States Ambassador to Korea from May to October 1955.

 He negotiated a series of cultural exchanges with the Soviet Union, which indirectly created the setting of the Kitchen Debate between Richard Nixon, the Vice President of the United States, and Nikita Khrushchev, the Premier of the Soviet Union.

 Biography

 Lacy, the son of politician Sterling Byrd Lacy, was born in Mesa County, Colorado.
 His ancestral home was in Virginia, where he spent parts of his childhood.
-Lacy graduated from the University of Colorado.
+Lacy graduated from the University of Colorado Boulder in 1932 majoring in economics.

 Career at the State Department

 Trained as an economist, Lacy joined the State Department in 1944 or in 1946, after working at the War Production Board and the United Nations Relief and Rehabilitation Administration.

 In 1950, while serving as the chief of Philippines and South Asian affairs, he met with Bishop Ngô Đình Thục and Cardinal Francis Spellman to discuss Catholicism in the State of Vietnam, a policy the State Department would later support, which would later come to fruition in the policies of Thục's brother, Ngô Đình Diệm, as head of South Vietnam.